mdn/content/files/en-us/web/css/important/index.md

 ## Impact on the cascade

 When it comes to important declarations, the [cascade origin and layer orders](/en-US/docs/Web/CSS/Cascade) are reversed.
-By default, declarations in an author (web developer) style sheets override declarations in a user’s style sheet, which override declarations in the user-agent’s default style sheet.
+By default, declarations in a website author's style sheets override declarations in a user’s style sheet, which override declarations in the user-agent’s default style sheet.

 When a declaration is important, the order of precedence is reversed.
 The user-agent important declarations override all user important declarations.
 All user important declarations override all important author declarations.
 And all important declarations take precedence over all animations.